interTwin-eu/teapot/Service_Reference_Card.md

 ## List of configuration files

-All templates for configuration files are located in `/templates`.
-Teapot configuration file can be found in `/etc/teapot/`.
-All configuration files for StoRM-WebdDAV for each user are automatically generated in `/var/lib/teapot/user-$USER/` when user sends its first request.
+The primary configuration for Teapot and Storm WebDAV can be found at `/etc/teapot/config.ini`.
+All templates for configuration files for individual users are located in `usr/share/teapot/templates`.
+All configuration files for StoRM-WebdDAV's individual users are automatically generated in their user directories as defined in `config.ini`, when a particular user sends its first request.
 To provide the necessary information for configuration files and for more details on configuration files, please refer to [CONFIGURATION.md](https://github.com/interTwin-eu/teapot/blob/main/CONFIGURATION.md).

+## Run setting

 `teapot.py` must be run as the `teapot` user, with the Python modules listed in `requirements.txt` and the sudoers permissions defined in the `templates/teapot` file.